emabee/flexi_logger/README.md

 ### **`external_rotation`**

+**This feature is not yet stable - the tests work well on windows, but not on linux and macos.**

 If logs are written to files, `flexi_logger` expects that nobody modifies these, and it offers its own capabilities to rotate, compress, and clean up log files.

 Alternatively, tools like linux' `logrotate` can be used to rotate, compress or remove log files.
 But renaming or deleting the current output file e.g. will not stop